Arksine/moonraker/docs/dev_changelog.md

     | post_printer_firmware_restart | firmware_restart |
     | get_printer_endstops | get_endstops |
   - As with the http API, a change was necessary to the way arguments are send along with the request.
-Webocket requests should now send "keyword arguments" rather than "variable arguments".
+Websocket requests should now send "keyword arguments" rather than "variable arguments".
 The test client has been updated to reflect these changes, see main.js and json-rpc.js, specifically the new method `call_method_with_kwargs`.
 For status requests this simply